Mema5/katacoda-scenarios/radamsa/step3_fuzzing_program.md

 - generate a fuzzed input from a valid integer input and store it in a variable: `fuzzed=$(echo "52" | radamsa)`{{execute}}.
 - call our program on this fuzzed input: `java PrimeFactor $fuzzed`{{execute}}

 The last command will likely raise an exception from the Java integer parser (overflow, illegal characters, wrong syntax...).
 We can test this in bash by looking at the  exit status stored in the variable `$?`.
-If it is not equal to `0`, the program has exited non normally.
+If it is not equal to `0`, the program has not exited normally.

 This leads us to this infinite testing script written in bash: